AggelosKatsaliros/Conjugate-Gradient-Method/README.md

 # Conjugate-Gradient-Method
-Implementation of Conjugate Gradient method for solving linear systems
+Implementation of Conjugate Gradient method for solving linear systems with the best optimization.